 Polarized sunglasses are the most important piece of equipment a sight-fishing angler can own.
 Without these "underwater eyes," the chances of spotting fish go way down.
 Choose a high-quality model, and experiment with different lens colors until you find one that works best for you.
 I've relied on a brown hue for many years now, and find that it is optimum for seeking out fish on the water I frequent.

-Spinning gear will be your weapon of choice, as light line and downsized baits come with the territory.
+Spinning gear will be your weapon of choice, as light fishing line and downsized baits come with the territory.
 A medium-action rod with a good backbone between 6 and 6 1/2 feet in length is standard, coupled with the smooth drag of a spinning reel.
-Keep line light to combat visibility below the surface, and if choosing mono, 6- to 8-pound test works best.
+Keep line light to combat visibility below the surface, and if choosing monofilament line, 6- to 8-pound test works best.
 Fluorocarbon line is also an excellent choice for sight fishing, as it is more resistant to abrasion and has greater hiding qualities under water.
 Again, go with 6- to 8-pound test.

 In terms of baits, soft plastics rule the roost.
 Lizards, tubes, craws and worms are all on my go-to list and work extremely well for this style of fishing.
 Three to 5-inch lures work best, as their size can still be spotted from a distance, but aren't too imposing to spook or scare fish away.